105 – Wilfrid Laurier University

 Admission is based on your educational background and the curriculum you studied.

 Students can choose to complete the optional Applicant Background Summary (ABS) form, which should be submitted within 2 weeks of applying to Laurier.
+The last date to submit the ABS form is April 29, 2020.
 This form provides students with an opportunity to present extracurricular information that could be used for admission consideration.

 Applicants to the Faculty of Music are required to attend an audition/interview and do not need to submit the ABS form.